In Minknowitz v. Israeli, it was held that the change of the process to mediation will not invalidate the settlement agreements previously executed.

 Before Judges Messano, Lihotz and Ostrer.
 Opinion by Judge Lihotz, J.A.D.

-Issue 1: Can an arbitrator resume the role as arbitrator after mediating disputes between the parties?
+Issue 1: Can an arbitrator resume the role of an arbitrator after mediating disputes between the parties?

 Holding 1: No. Under the Uniform Mediation Act, N.J.S.A.
 2A:23C-1 to -13, an arbitrator may not assume the role of mediator and thereafter resume the role of arbitrator absent an agreement of the parties.